lawrennd/old_talks/_ml/modelling-things.md

 \subsubsection{Uncertainty about the Provenance of the Data}

-Provenance could include the time that the data was acquired, the location that the data was acquired, even the 'type' of data that is acquired.
+\notes{Provenance could include the time that the data was acquired, the location that the data was acquired, even the 'type' of data that is acquired.
 For example, in computer vision pixels are arriving from different objects.
 We are uncertain about the provenance of the pixels